Documentation

 }

-The example demonstrates the integration of Activity Flow into a Flutter app by importing the necessary package, initializing it with initActivityFlow(accountName: appAccountName), and constructing a MaterialApp with named routes and a PageViewObserver to automatically capture page-view events.
+The example demonstrates how to integrate Activity Flow into a Flutter app by importing the necessary package, initializing it with initActivityFlow(accountName: appAccountName), and constructing a MaterialApp with named routes and a PageViewObserver to automatically capture page-view events.

-It outlines a MyHomePage that incorporates an AdBanner, which utilizes addAdsListener to pass ad metadata such as product name, price, and ID.
+It outlines a MyHomePage that incorporates an AdBanner that uses addAdsListener to pass ad metadata, such as product name, price, and ID.
 Additionally, it features navigation buttons sourced from a routes list.

 The reusable ButtonTemplate facilitates navigation through Navigator.pushNamed, showcasing a standard configuration for automatic screen tracking, as well as ad impression and click tracking, in a Flutter application.